Climate and Average Weather Year Round in West Palm Beach Florida, United States

 Based on the tourism score, the best time of year to visit West Palm Beach for warm-weather activities is from late October to early May.

-The hot season lasts for 3.8 months, from June 5 to September 29, with an average daily high temperature above 86°F. The hottest day of the year is August 9, with an average high of 89°F and low of 77°F.
+The hot season lasts for 3.8 months, from June 5 to September 29, with an average daily high temperature above 86°F. The hottest month of the year in West Palm Beach is August, with an average high of 89°F and low of 77°F.

-The cool season lasts for 3.0 months, from December 5 to March 6, with an average daily high temperature below 77°F. The coldest day of the year is January 18, with an average low of 59°F and high of 74°F.
+The cool season lasts for 3.0 months, from December 5 to March 6, with an average daily high temperature below 77°F. The coldest month of the year in West Palm Beach is January, with an average low of 60°F and high of 74°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.